NETTLEHAM CHURCH OF ENGLAND VOLUNTARY AIDED JUNIOR SCHOOL ADMISSIONS POLICY (2020 -21)

 This will be assessed using the following criteria:

-a) Parents are faithful and regular worshippers at a Christian Church.
+a) Children are faithful and regular worshippers at a Christian Church.

 (Applicants are asked to provide written evidence of their commitment from their priest or minister) (Regular will be defined as at least once a month)

-b) Parents are practising members of another faith and wish their children to attend a Christian school because of its religious emphasis and ethos.
+b) Children are practising members of another faith and their families would like them to attend a Christian school because of its religious emphasis and ethos.

 (Applicants are asked to provide written evidence of their commitment from a recognised religious leader).